Wladyslaw Dutkiewicz – MODERNIST QUARTET!

 This quartet of individuals lived with great vision in a time of darkness.
 But they and many others opened up the darkness to a new dawn.
 Darwin didn’t talk of “mankind” but “organism”.
 Only the artists showed us by imagining those creatures that man is not made of glass.
 So “Heaven will come down to earth”.

 Did they sacrifice all their knowledge and experience for us?
 I have no idea.
 All I know is that within the four walls of my life they were a window for me.
 For me, this quartet initiated humanism and introduced the change from “Romanticism”.
 They were able to transcend the socially imposed limits to reach acute knowledge and forms or ideas which cannot be compared with earlier creations of the 19th century.
-[This is a beautiful time].
+[This was a beautiful time].

 The two scientists did not know the two artists, but all their actions and creativity were strongly criticised in the [early 20th] century.
 Why did I sculpt a portrait of Darwin or paint a picture “For Stravinsky”?
 To compare music and the abundance in our visual world I could find an abundance of Polish adjectives.
 The pluralistic culture of the world will continue.
 The size of a person’s vocabulary and the degree of comprehension does nor matter.